Monnus/guessTheNumberGame/README.md

 #  Guess the number game

-Guess the number game is a game is a challange  that I have complete from jonas.io cource the Challenge teaches you how to minipulate the DOM elements  and set the contents back back to default this challange also introduces refactoring.
+Guess the number game is a game is a challange  that I have complete from jonas.io cource the Challenge teaches you how to minipulate the DOM elements and set the contents back to default this challange also introduces refactoring of JS vanilla.

+## How to use

+1. By default a random number is already loaded when the web page opens, all you need to do is insert a number in the number box and click check

+2. Notice to the right, where it says score.
+Meaning you have have 10 attempts to guess the number correctly.
+When all attempts finish the game ends.

+3. Also on the right hand side you have the "highest score" telly from this it keeps count of how many times you've guessed correct.

+4. As stated once all chances are used up, on the top left corner click again to start the game oveer